-On September 3, 2020 the Lump Sum Payment, Early Retirement Scheme and Leave Savings Scheme Bill (Wetsvoorstel bedrag ineens, RVU en verlofsparen) was presented to the Lower House of Parliament.
+On January 12, 2021 the Lump Sum Payment, Early Retirement Scheme and Leave Savings Scheme Bill (Wetsvoorstel bedrag ineens, RVU en verlofsparen) was adopted by the Upper House of Parliament.
 This bill is part of the Pension Agreement.
 In this bill the government elaborates on three of the agreements made: more freedom of choice in the use of the pension (lump-sum payment), more options for early retirement (easing of the early retirement levy; RVU-heffing) and more scope to utilize the tax relief for saving leave for the purposes of early retirement (leave savings scheme).

 Freedom of choice in the use of the pension

-The bill offers participants in a pension plan the option to commute a maximum of 10% of their old age pension on the pension commencement date.
+The bill offers participants in a pension plan the option to commute a maximum of 10% of their old age pension on the pension commencement date, or in the month of February following the year in which someone reaches the statutory retirement age.
+The option to use the right of partial commutation and the request to the pension administrator to do so should be made before the old age pension commences.
 This right of option cannot be restricted by, for example, the pension administrator, by employers’ and employees’ organizations or by representative bodies.
 Nor has a mandatory spending target been proposed for the amount that is withdrawn.
 The right of option is subject to the following cumulative conditions:

 - The commuted amount must not exceed 10% of the value of the accrued pension entitlements to the old age pension.